-Step two is receiving a formal evaluation for other related psychological conditions which can cause oppositional behavior.
+Step two is receiving a formal evaluation for other related psychological conditions that can cause oppositional behavior.

 Step three is devising a strategy to treat ODD.
-The preferred oppositional defiant disorder treatment is a combination of individual and family behavioral therapy.
+The preferred ODD treatment is a combination of individual and family behavioral therapy.
 When therapy alone does not resolve symptoms, medication for ODD can sometimes help.
 In addition, lifestyle changes can help some people with mild symptoms to control their explosions.